remy/remysharp.com/public/drafts/auto-detect-node-version-in-npm-start.md

 fi
 ```

-The `$@` represents all the arguments passed to my script.
+Note that the `$@` represents all the arguments passed to my script.

-To get this to work though, I have to mess around with my paths because I use nvm.
-For the keen eyed reader you'll also notice I'm using `$_NODE`.
-This value is set *right* after nvm is loaded in my shell ([I use zsh](https://remysharp.com/2013/07/25/my-terminal-setup)).

-The way nvm works is that it sets the path to node above your full path stack, so it'll typically look (something) like this:
+To get this to work correctly, my new version of `node` will be the highest priority in the path (which I'll explain how in a moment).

+Then to find the *real* path to `node`, I use `which -a node` which shows all the paths to `node`, and I take the second line and use it as the executable.
+This should be the system version of `node`.

+If the `engines` property is detected, then I load load up nvm (using a command I found by slelunking the source code), and then execute the request using the desired version of node (though do check the [caveats](#caveats)).

+I'm using nvm, so my path typically looks like this, the system version of node made available at the top of the path:

 ```text
 /Users/remy/.nvm/versions/node/v4.2.4/bin